defano/pig-tutorial/README.md

 We'll be making use of a LinkedIn-authored _user defined function_, (UDF) called "DataFu" in this exercise to simplify the calculation percentiles/quantiles.
 UDFs provide an extension to the Pig Latin language and can be written in Java, Python and Javascript.
 Authoring UDFs is relatively straightforward, although the details are beyond the scope of this lab.

-1. Create a new script by clicking the "+ NEW SCRIPT" link on the page.
+1. Create a new script by clicking the "New Script" link on the page.
 Give the new script a name like `Outliers`.
 2. Upload the DataFu UDF to the Hortonworks platform by clicking the "Upload UDF Jar" button.
-Locate the `datafu-1.2.0.jar` library under the `lib` directory of the USB (or on GitHub, [https://github.com/defano/ccc-big-data/blob/master/lib/datafu-1.2.0.jar](here)).
+Locate the `datafu-1.2.0.jar` library under the `lib` directory of the USB (or on GitHub, [here](https://github.com/defano/ccc-big-data/blob/master/lib/datafu-1.2.0.jar)).
 3. In order to make use of this library inside our Pig Latin script, we need to tell Pig about it and, as a convenience, assign an alias to the function's name (so as not to have to refer to the method using its fully-qualified package name):

         REGISTER datafu-1.2.0.jar
         DEFINE Quantile datafu.pig.stats.StreamingQuantile('0.99');

-4. Like our last script, we only need to load the ticket data: tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();
+4. Like our last script, we only need to load the ticket data:

+        tickets = LOAD 'default.all_rlc_tickets_2012' USING org.apache.hcatalog.pig.HCatLoader();

+5. Our first transformation on the `tickets` data will be to group all records (tuples) by camera address and date.
+Each group then represents the activity of a given camera on a given date.
+To determine the number of tickets issued by the camera on the date we simply count number of elements in the group:

+        tickets_by_address_date = FOREACH (GROUP tickets BY (camera_address, date)) GENERATE
+        	group.camera_address AS camera_address,
+            group.date AS date,
+            COUNT(tickets) AS ticket_count;

-5. Finally, your script should look like:
+Finally, your script should look like:

         REGISTER datafu-1.2.0.jar
         DEFINE Quantile datafu.pig.stats.StreamingQuantile('0.99');